Category: Rwanda 2016

 Kigali: African Nations Championship (CHAN).

 Kigali: African Nations Championship (CHAN).
-Jan 30 I checked out of my guesthouse and moved to Panafrican, which is the sports bar where I was last night and made friends with Joseph, the owner.
+Jan 30 [su_quote]Well, that sure escalated and got out of hand… I ended up getting college frat boy wasted, but it sure was fun….[/su_quote] I checked out of my guesthouse and moved to Panafrican, which is the sports bar where I was last night and made friends with Joseph, the owner.
 He told me they also had rooms for around $10, which is half of the price I have paid for the previous two.
-I checked into a good room and then Joseph drove me in his car to Amahoro National Stadium for the African Nations Championship...
+I...

 Kigali: A Vacation from Africa in Africa